shanebp/BP-xProfile-Location/readme.txt

 == Frequently Asked Questions ==

 = Do I need a Google Maps API Key? =
 Yes.
-If you need help, read this tutorial: [Google Maps API Key](http://www.philopress.com/google-maps-api-key/ "Google Maps API Key")
+If you need help, read this tutorial: [Google Maps API Key](https://www.philopress.com/google-maps-api-key/ "Google Maps API Key")

 = I have a Google Maps API Key.
-Where do I put it? =
+Where do I put it? = Go to wp-admin > Settings > BuddyPress > Options.
-* You will need to unzip the plugin.
-* Then open this file in a text editor: <em>bp-xprofile-location\inc\pp-field-type-location.php</em>
-* And paste your Key where it says 'Paste Your Key Here'.
-Don't delete the single quotes.
-Save the file.
-Re-zip the plugin.
+Under 'Profile Settings', find 'Google Maps API key', enter your key and Save

 = Other questions? =
-* Multi-site support - Yes
+* Multisite support - Yes
 * Works with [BP Profile Search](https://wordpress.org/plugins/bp-profile-search/ "BP Profile Search plugin")
 * Maps are not included.
-For maps, please see: [BP Maps for Members](http://www.philopress.com/products/bp-maps-for-members "BP Maps for Members")
+For maps, please see: [BP Maps for Members](https://www.philopress.com/products/bp-maps-for-members "BP Maps for Members")